mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *"War has costs.
 I'll give you missions with... clear objectives.
 How you achieve them is your discretion.
 I need results, not reports on methods.
 Does that answer your question?"*

 **Insight DC 15:**
-- Dawnblade is sincere but knows she's hiring for morally grey work
+- Dawnblade is sincere but knows she's hiring for morally gray work
 - She's uncomfortable with some orders from above
 - Respects PCs enough to be honest about what's expected
 - Will follow orders even if they're war crimes